Ochlology

 influenced many more writers than ever accorded him credit.
 Le

-Bon was inclined to deride collective decisions, as being essentially
+Bon was inclined to deride collective decisions as being, in essence,

 random.
 A committee